robertfischer3/spring_crypto_watcher/README.md

 was the saving of real-time websocket streaming data to a database backend for later analysis.
 Of the three main application pages, `index.html` displays a realtime candle data feed and order book information from the Binance API (https://api.binance.us).
-`analytics.html` displays real-time 24 hour ticker data and `candle.html` provides for the retrieval of saved candle data streams and analyzes the data for recognizable candle chart patterns.
+`analytics.html` displays real-time 24 hour ticker data and `candle.html` provides for the retrieval of saved candle data streams and analyzes the data for recognizable candlestick chart patterns.
+The `index.html` and the `candle.html` files are designed to work together.
+The `index.html` shows candlestick data from an exchange.
+If the user is logged into the Spring Crypto Watcher application with the Django authentication model, then the user can save candlestick streaming data under a batch id (UUID) The `candle.html` fill allows the user to pull back the saved batch stream data to view it.
+In doing so, the user also receives and analysis of the data where the data is processed for candlestick pattern recognition.

 ### Websocket Design
 The focus of this application is the use of websockets for real-time data feeds.
 Originally the project design included the use of
 Django channels which can create websockets.
-However, there was no data that needed to be streamed from Django.
+However, there was no data that needed to be streamed from the Django application.
 Websockets are , in general are designed to open a connection once and stay open with a client application.
-In this way, real-time applications are supportable because the expensive nature of connecting between two machines.
-Service connections require setup and tear downtime for each new connection.
+In this way, real-time applications are supportable because the expensive nature of connecting between two machines is avoided.
+Service connections require setup and teardown time for each new connection.
 Websockets connect once and stay open with the client.

-In general, the spring_crypto_watcher creates a websocket connection from a javascript file since setting the Django portion of the application would mean create asynchronous server side code, and employ Django channels for the mere purpose of rebroadcasting the websocket streaming for the Binance API (https://api.binance.us).
-Setting up the Django asynchronous, websocket streaming from the Binance API only reduces performance and adds unnecessary complexity to an otherwise simple implementation.
+In general, the spring_crypto_watcher creates a websocket connection from a javascript file since setting up the Django application would mean the creation asynchronous server side code, and employ Django channels for the mere purpose of rebroadcasting the websocket streaming from the Binance API (https://api.binance.us).
+Setting up Django asynchronous, websocket streaming from the Binance API only reduces performance and adds unnecessary complexity to an otherwise simple implementation.

 The following is an example of how simple it is to connect to a websocket using Javascript: